ErkHal/imageboard/README.md

 So far supports only images.
 Plan is to add more functionalities in the future.

-Server need dbConfig.json file to authenticate into MongoDB instance.
+Server needs dbConfig.json file to authenticate into MongoDB instance.
 Here's a template for the file:

 ```